Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Cognitive Behavioural Therapy (CBT)

-CBT directly addresses the intricate interplay of maladaptive thoughts, feelings, and behaviours that perpetuate the chronic pain experience.
-Its core aim is to help individuals identify and challenge negative cognitive patterns, such as catastrophizing ("this pain will never get better" or "this pain means I'm severely damaged"), and to develop more adaptive coping skills.
-By doing so, it empowers patients to regain control over their lives despite persistent pain.
+CBT directly addresses the intricate interplay of unhelpful thoughts, feelings, and behaviours that can make chronic pain worse.
+Its core aim is to help individuals identify and challenge negative ways of thinking, such as catastrophizing ("this pain will never get better" or "this pain means I'm severely damaged"), and to develop more effective ways of coping.
+By doing so, it empowers patients to regain a sense of control over their lives even with persistent pain.
+Extensive research consistently shows that individuals receiving CBT for chronic pain experience significant improvements in pain intensity, disability, and mood.

-• Identifies and systematically challenges negative thought patterns and beliefs related to pain, such as fear-avoidance or helplessness, through cognitive restructuring.
+• Identifies and systematically challenges negative thought patterns and beliefs related to pain, such as fear-avoidance or helplessness, through a process of cognitive restructuring.

-• Develops a repertoire of practical coping strategies including activity pacing, relaxation techniques (e.g., deep breathing, progressive muscle relaxation), and distraction.
+• Helps individuals develop a variety of practical coping strategies including activity pacing, relaxation techniques (e.g., deep breathing, progressive muscle relaxation), and distraction.

-• Focuses on behavioural change to gradually increase activity levels, reduce pain-related disability, and re-engage in meaningful life activities.
+• Focuses on making behavioural changes to gradually increase activity levels, reduce pain-related limitations, and help people re-engage in meaningful life activities.

-• Promotes self-efficacy by teaching patients to actively manage their pain rather than passively enduring it, leading to sustained improvements in function.
+• Promotes self-efficacy by teaching patients to actively manage their pain rather than passively enduring it, which leads to lasting improvements in how they function.

 • Typically delivered in a structured, goal-oriented format, often involving weekly sessions and home practice.